-CONCEPT NOTE FOR 9TH DHWANI- A SPECIAL FILM FEST 2023

-CELEBRATING DIVERSITY & INCLUSION
+CONCEPT NOTE FOR 9TH DHWANI- A SPECIAL FILM FEST 2023 CELEBRATING DIVERSITY & INCLUSION

-As per the Rights of Persons with Disabilities Act, 2016, persons with disabilities (PwDs) refers to all persons with disabilities including those who have long-term physical, mental, intellectual or sensory impairments which, in interaction with various attitudinal and environmental barriers, hinders their full and effective participation in society on an equal basis with others.
+The term persons with disabilities (PwDs) is used to apply to all persons with disabilities including those who have long-term physical, mental, intellectual or sensory impairments which, in interaction with various attitudinal and environmental barriers, hinders their full and effective participation in society on an equal basis with others.
 A PwD may be regarded as a person with a disability in one society or setting, but not in another, depending on the role that the person is assumed to take in his or her community.
 The perception and reality of disability also depend on the technologies, assistance and services available, as well as on cultural considerations.